-The Leoma* people, an ethnic group from the middle of their country, number around 22.5 million and have a literacy rate below 50%.
+The Leoma* people, an ethnic group from the middle of their country, have a population of more than 15 million and a literacy rate of below 50%.
 They live in all of the country’s provinces and there are also a significant number in the bordering country.
 Having adapted to their extreme environment the resilient Leoma people highly value generous hospitality and loyal friendships.

 - Location: South Asia

 Most Leoma are agriculturalists, working as farm labourers for local landlords.
 They are treated as poor relations by their neighbours, and they resent this.
 Their economic level is very low.
 Rainfall in their area is low, and summer temperatures are very high indeed.

 There is a real lack of educational opportunity for the Leoma.
 The people are trapped in poverty, fear and ignorance as a result of this.
 However, there is a small, growing Church amidst the national religion, Islam, needing God’s word in their heart language and literacy skills to make use of the Scriptures.
 A small fellowship meets and is using the translated materials.
 The project started in 1992, with Old Testament translation appropriate to the local community, and since then the Leoma translation team has been working hard.
 To date, approximately 80% of the New Testament and 10% of the Old Testament has been translated.

 - to translate the complete Bible into Leoma and see it distributed among Leoma speakers

 - to produce and distribute language development materials such as dictionaries.